digital-chemistry-laboratory/morfeus/docs/dispersion.rst

    the surface analysis module of the program (option 12 in the main menu).
    After generating the surface, it should be exported to a file using the hidden option 66.
-This generates a file, "vtx.pdb" that can be read by Steriplus.
+This generates a file, "vtx.pdb" that can be read by morfeus.
 For more information, see Section 3.15.4 of the `Multiwfn manual`_.
 An isodensity of 0.001

 *******************